-- Industry Knowledge – You will need to understand the way your preferred industry works and how information can be amassed, analysed and applied in the area of data development.
+- Industry Knowledge – You will need to understand the way your preferred industry works and how information can be amassed, analyzed and applied in the area of data development.

 What are the responsibilities of a Data Analyst?

-Data Analysts are responsible for analysing data and deriving insights from it.
+The roles and responsibilities of a Data Analysts includes analysing data and deriving insights from it.
 They use statistics, Exploratory Data Analysis and Machine Learning to evaluate the data at hand.
-They help organisations to understand:
+They help organizations to understand:

 - Marketing and sales predictions.

 - Resource optimisation